hiso-nz/nzhts/Integration Guides/README.md

 A dialog will appear for you to input your OAuth 2.0 credentials.
 *	Token Name: Enter a name for your token.
 *	Grant Type: Select "Client Credentials" from the dropdown.
-*	Access Token URL: Input the URL https://authenticate.nzhts.digital.health.nz/auth/realms/nzhts/protocol/openid-connect/token
+*	Access Token URL: Enter the access token URL.
 *	Client ID: Enter your client_id.
 *	Client Secret: Enter your client_secret.
 *	Client Authentication: Select "Send as Basic Auth header"